chrisjdavie/length_of_array/simple_scraper/README.md

 # Stability

 - on invalid urls, it logs an error and records the traceback
-- if it hits connectivity issues, it logs an error and records the traceback
+- if it hits connectivity issues, it logs an error and the traceback

 # Comments on the scraper